 Place another pair of flowers next to the first one.

 Continue to add pairs of flowers in the same way

-Uma Kannan is passionate about Indian art and culture, and the preservation of traditional wisdom through the revival of local crafts and skills.
+Uma Kannan is passionate about Indian art, aesthetics and culture, and the preservation of traditional wisdom through the revival of local crafts and skills.
 Over the years, this has inspired her active involvement in several educational, social and philanthropic causes, including programmes aimed at uplifting rural women, craftspersons, and the differently-abled.
 She has a doctorate in socio-cultural anthropology from Madurai Kamaraj University.
 She lives in Madurai and is the Vice President of the Thiagarajar College, Madurai.

 Leaving India with a copy of Madurai Malligai wasn't easy.
 I was very lucky that my hotel in Madurai helped me to get a copy through Dr Kannan's publisher on the morning before I left.
 I enquired with a number of bookstores in Madurai with no luck and at the time, every online retailer was out of stock.
 I'm hoping this will change in the future because this is an excellent book for anyone interested in flowers and perfumery; I already have a list of friends I want to gift a copy